mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **Name** *(string) --*

-              Corresponds to the name of the portfolio to which the user was assigned.
+              The name of the portfolio to which the user was assigned.